UnearthedArcana/B_Spells/Log.md

 TO DO 31: Revise Reprieve spell as per description on github.

-TO DO 32: go back to CHill Touch range 10' IFF touch to target spells global is installed
+TO DO 32: go back to Chill Touch range 10' IFF touch to target spells global is installed

 TO DO 33: Put Devil's Eyes in New Spell section (offer to replace Infravision or add as 2nd level spell as Spectral Hand).

+TO DO 34: Add different versions of Fog and banishment for those wands if SR not installed(?)

+Version 0.90.15

+2020-09-13

+- bam icons for anticipation

+2020-09-12

+- Updated wand tier list with existing wands

+- Wand tier list: SR wand of fog

+- bam icons snowball spell (Credit Mordus)

+- Bam icons for alarm spell, Animate Skeleton

+2020-09-11

+- Started room_for_spells.tpa

+2020-09-05

+- Icons: Binding, bless water

+- Missing Wands: Wand of darkness, wand of eyes, animated wand,

+2020-09-02

+- Missing Wands: Animated Wand, wand of banishment,

+2020-08-30

+- Spell icons for Polymorph any object

 Version 0.90.14

-2020-08-30

 - missing wands: wand of the heavens, gremlin wand,wand of force, wand of fireball, wand of freshness, wand of knock, wand of spiders,